 - 19.1 The Complaints Procedure contributes to safeguarding and promoting the welfare of children.
-It reflects Solihull Council's ongoing commitment to service development and improving the outcomes for children, by creating a listening and learning culture. - 19.2 Comments, Compliments and Complaints are managed within the Children's and Adults Complaints Team.
-The recording and monitoring of all Comments, Compliments and Complaints is carried out by the team in accordance with the Regulations. - 19.3 The Children's and Adults Complaints Team will produce and publish an Annual Report in accordance with Regulation 13 (3) which will provide information covering all aspects of the complaints received; the process of seeking to resolve them and the timescales taken to resolve them. - 19.4 Below are some useful contact details and telephone numbers:
+It reflects SMBC's ongoing commitment to service development and improving the outcomes for children, by creating a listening and learning culture. - 19.2 Comments, Compliments and Complaints are managed within the Business & Quality Team.
+The recording and monitoring of all Comments, Compliments and Complaints is carried out by the team in accordance with the Regulations. - 19.3 The Business & Quality Team will produce and publish an Annual Report in accordance with Regulation 13 (3) which will provide information covering all aspects of the complaints received; the process of seeking to resolve them and the timescales taken to resolve them. - 19.4 Below are some useful contact details and telephone numbers:

-Solihull MBC Children's & Adults Complaints Team Council House Manor Square Solihull B91 3QB

-Telephone 0121 704 8296
+Solihull MBC Business & Quality Team (Complaints) Council House Manor Square Solihull B91 3QB Telephone 0121 704 8296 or 8276 E-mail: statutorycomplaints@solihull.gov.uk Website: www.solihull.gov.uk

-E-mail: candacomplaints@solihull.gov.uk

-Webpage: Children's Services Complaints and Compliments (solihull.gov.uk)